alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 date:   2024-04-20 01:41:00 -0700
 ---

 I'm good at puzzlehunts.
-I thought about equivocating this, saying I *think* I'm good at puzzlehunts, or relatively good at puzzlehunts, but I've been on a winning MIT Mystery Hunt team twice and recently was on the 2nd place team for the [Who Killed Ickey?](https://ickeytreasurehunt.com/leaderboard) treasure hunt.
+I thought about equivocating this, but I've been on a winning MIT Mystery Hunt team twice and recently was on the 2nd place team for the [Who Killed Ickey?](https://ickeytreasurehunt.com/leaderboard) treasure hunt.
 These were definitely team efforts, but I know I made significant contributions to both.